stfc/PSyclone/doc/user_guide/dynamo0p3.rst

-6) For each unique function space (of which there will currently be two) in the order in which they are encountered in the ``meta_args`` metadata array, include DoFmap information:
+6) For each unique function space (of which there will currently be two) in the order in which they are encountered in the ``meta_args`` metadata array, include dofmap information:

-   If the DoFmap is associated with an argument on the fine mesh:
+   If the dofmap is associated with an argument on the fine mesh:

    1) Include ``ndf_fine``, the number of DoFs per cell for the FS of the field on the fine mesh;